openstack/charm-guide/doc/source/community/software-contrib/coding-guidelines.rst

 Why?

-Adapters and Contexts are regulary called via the update status hook to assess whether a charm is ready.
+Adapters and Contexts are regularly called via the update status hook to assess whether a charm is ready.
 If calling the Context or Adapter has unexpected side effects it could interrupt service.
 See `Bug #1605184 <https://bugs.launchpad.net/charms/+source/nova-cloud-controller/+bug/1605184>`__ for an example of this issue.